 Other information about VAT in Bahrain

 Tax group registration is possible in Bahrain, however, a number of criteria apply:

 - all of the companies in the group must be engaged in an economic activity;

-- all of the companies must be considered Bahrain residents for taxation purpose and must be registered for tax;
+- all of the companies must be considered residents for taxation purposes and must obtain VAT certificates in Bahrain;

 One of our agents who specialize in company formation in Bahrain can provide investors with more details about tax group registration.

 In those cases in which a company that should have been subject to VAT registration in Bahrain fails to do so, the NBR may register it automatically starting with the date from which the company should have been registered.
 All of the VAT due for this period will need to be accounted for.

 The usual VAT registration period in Bahrain is 60 days and the NBR can apply penalties after this time.
 The administrative penalties can be of up to 10,000 BHD and sanctions can also apply for tax evasion.